tmatin100/DjangoProjects/README.md

    https://github.com/tmatin100/DjangoProjects

-3. Cd into any sample project and Create a virtual environment and install dependencies:
+3. Change directory into any sample project and Create a virtual environment and install dependencies:
    ```bash
    cd django_rest_framework
    ```